- Optimizely Web Experimentation

-You can track multiple CSS selectors in a click event by comma-separating them (just like in Optimizely Classic), but there is currently no multi-select capability with your cursor in Optimizely X Web.
+You can track multiple CSS selectors in a click event by comma-separating them, but there is currently no multi-select capability with your cursor in Optimizely X Web.

 Once you have your multiple CSS selectors comma-separated in a list, you will be able to manually add this into the selector field box as you would for a single selector.
 Once you add them in, if they are found on the current page, they will be highlighted in blue.

 After saving your new click event, the elements will remain highlighted in blue when you open the event, indicating successful set up.

 Now you will be able to track a single event across multiple selectors on your site page.

 Set up a click event on a new element

 Sometimes, when you create a variation, you'll use the Editor to insert a new element that doesn't exist in the original.
 Here's how to set up an event to track clicks to the new element.

 In this example variation, the Wishlist option has been added to the navigation bar.